 Step 14: Embryo Development

-The day after egg collection a representative from the embryology laboratory will contact you to let you know the time for embryo transfer the following day.
+The day after egg collection a scientist will contact you to discuss the number of eggs fertilised.

 Step 15: Embryo Transfer